Disclaimer: I own nothing. All belongs to Glee writers and creators.

 "Just so I know…who did it?" she prompted, steeling herself.
 Her stomach clenched at a thought.
 "Finn?"
 He shook his head, but before he could speak, she tried again.
 "Noah?"

-"No, the blonde girl," Jesse said, obviously trying to remember the name.
+"No, the blonde girl," Jesse said, squinting.

 Rachel was speechless for the second time today.
 She hated that.
 This much shock simply couldn't be good for her right before a performance.